caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 </gpx>
 ```

-I've created [GpxEx](https://github.com/caspg/gpx_ex) package - elixir gpx parser.
-It's still work in progress but it supports parsing tracks.
-After reading gpx file, you can convert it to elixir structs.
+To parse GPX files in Elixir, I’ve created [GpxEx](https://github.com/caspg/gpx_ex) package.
+It’s still work in progress but it supports parsing tracks.
+After reading a file, you can convert it to Elixir structs.

 ```elixir